os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_agriculture/forest/documentation/forest_disc.markdown

 years\_between\_harvest : the number of year between 2 harvesting in the same place recycle : the percentage of biomass that comes from recycling

-Knowing the surface of managed or unmanaged wood we can deduced the quantity of biomass produced.
+Knowing the surface of managed wood we can deduced the quantity of biomass produced.

 **Biomass price**
 For managed wood and unmanaged wood, the cost per ha is spread over the year using crf.
 Then the cost of transport is added and margin is applied.

-The biomass price is the weighted average of managed  and unmanaged biomass price, according to their production quantity.

 ## Evolution of CO2 captured